Operators In Python

 Relationship Operators==, !=, >, <, >=, <=Compare values and return a boolean result

-Logical Operatorsand, or, notConstruct large conditions by combining boolean values
+Logical Operatorsand, or, notConstruct large conditions by combining Boolean values

 Identity Operatorsis, is notCheck for object identity (memory location address)